Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/tutorials.rst

 Finally, we present functionality which are not machine learning facilities themselves, but necessary or helpful tools.

-Shark provides support for random numbers, the basic concepts are introduce here:

-* :doc:`concepts/misc/random_numbers`

-Sharks comes with its own solver for Quadratic Programs:

-* :doc:`algorithms/quadratic_programs`

-.. _label_for_linalg_tutorials:

 For convenience, Shark provides a statistics class wrapper, as well as generic support for serialization: